 Firstly, if you are over-stressed, feel anxious, tight-chested, have heart palpitations and/or feel very down a lot, see your doctor and get their support.
 Always reach out to your doctor and allow them help you.
 If they are not as supportive as you’d like, see another doctor until you get the help and support you need.
 But understand that you are too responsible for your own well-being, and except in exceptional circumstances, able to help yourself also.
 You are capable, so often we tell ourselves the opposite of this.

 Doctors can refer you to therapeutic stress-busting activities such as mindfulness (see below section), counselling and Cognitive Behavioral Therapy (CBT).
 They can also provide antidepressants and other medication.
 You may or may not want to take any antidepressants if offered them.
-I never have, but this is my personal circumstance and choice.
-I would say, from my amateur perspective, that antidepressants are very good for those who are in extreme difficulty emotionally and mentally, as they give you some space from the pain you are suffering, and allow you to rebuild your life.
+Antidepressants are very good for those who are in extreme difficulty emotionally and mentally, as they give you some space from the pain you are suffering, and allow you to rebuild your life.
 Also many other conditions require the support of long-term medication; we are chemical beings and can require medication to re-balance, there is no shame in this and no problem; you can have a healthy diet and lifestyle and take medication, they are not necessarily in opposition at all (although they can be, and it’s also a reality that drugs are over-prescribed and many people are taking them unnecessarily).
 Build a good relationship with a good doctor, and if you don’t feel supported keep searching for a doctor that you feel is right for you and offers adequate support.

 But remember that food is also a powerful tonic and medicine and has the power to re-balance, energise and heal.